AvelyV/AvelyV/README.md

 ### Hi there 👋
 ### My name is Avely
-- 🌱 I’m currently studying at Coder Academy
+- 🌱 I’m currently studying full stack web development at Coder Academy
 <!--
 **AvelyV/AvelyV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.